-It could be said that our work encourages the student to feel happy with who they are and to focus on their Abilities.
+It could be said that our work encourages the student to feel happy with who they are and to focus on their abilities.

-SEC participates in the National Consistent Collection of Data program.
+St Edmund’s College participates in the National Consistent Collection of Data program.
 Information is collected on the adjustments provided for the students in class.
 A Personal Plan is devised that then ensures that a student is receiving reasonable adjustments that allow them to participate on the same basis as other students.

-Personnel within the Learning Diversity Faculty….
+Personnel within the Diverse Learning Faculty….